Shuffle/Singul/README.md

 </h1>
 <h4 align="center">
 Connect to anything with a Singul line of code.
-Now open source (in Beta)!
+Now open source!
 </h4>

 ## Usage